Shahzaibfardeen/Shahzaibfardeen/README.md

 <!-- A Small Brief About Me -->
 I Am Shahzaib Fardeen, Welcome To My GitHub Repository. <br>
-Medi Data - Rave Developer & Project Manager @ IQVIA | I'm An Full Stack Web & Application Developer | Project Manager & Web Developer @ SyberStar. <br>
+Medi Data - Rave Developer & Project Manager @ IQVIA | I'm An Full Stack Web & Application Developer | <br>
-I Can Also Design & Develope Mobile & Web Games, You Can Also Check My Profile Links For More That Are Given Below.
+Project Manager & Web Developer @ SyberStar.I Can Also Design & Develope Mobile & Web Games, <br>
+You Can Also Check My Profile Links For More That Are Given Below.

 <!-- Coder Image & Profile Visit Tags -->